hamidgasmi/training.computerscience.cloud.aws/README.md

 	 	- For a VPC of /16, we could create: 1 single subnet of a /16 netmask; 2 subnets of /17; 4 subnets of /18; ...
 256 subnets of /24
 	- Subnet & Route Table:
 	 	- A subnet must be associated with 1 and only 1 route table (main or custom)
-	 	- When a subnet is created, it is associated by default to the VPC main route table
+	 	- When a subnet is created, It's associated by default to the VPC main route table
 	- Subnet & NACL:
 	 	- A subnet must be associated with 1 and only 1 NACL (default or custom)
-	 	- When a subnet is created, it is associated by default to the VPC default NACL
+	 	- When a subnet is created, It's associated by default to the VPC default NACL

 </details>